-THE FIRST NATIONS OF THE GREAT BEAR RAINFOREST
+FIRST NATIONS OF THE GREAT BEAR RAINFOREST & CHILCOTIN ARK

-LEARN OF THE LEGENDS, CEREMONIES AND TRADITIONS OF BELLA COOLA'S FIRST INHABITANTS
+LEARN THE LEGENDS, CEREMONIES, AND TRADITIONS OF CANADA'S FIRST INHABITANTS

-Be transported through 10,000 years of authentic songs and stories as you visit various sites significant to the local Nuxalk First Nations.
-Our tours, which take place on Nuxalk traditional territory, take guests to explore several of these sites, including the giant cedar forests on Walker Island, and a visit to the mind-blowing petroglyph stone carvings with a Nuxalk expert to interpret their meanings.
+Be transported through 10,000 years of authentic songs and stories as you visit various sites significant to the local First Nations.
+Our tours take guests to explore several of these sites, including the giant cedar forests on Walker Island, and a visit to the mind-blowing petroglyph stone carvings with a Nuxalk expert to interpret their meanings.

 WHO ARE THE BELLA COOLA FIRST NATIONS?